-Table 3-1 KWV11-A CSR Bit Definitions
+Table 3-1 KWV1 1-A CSR Bit Definitions

 Bit Set By/Cleared By Remarks 15 ST2 Flag Read/Write to 0 Set by the firing of Schmitt Trigger 2 or the setting of the MAINT ST2 bit in any mode while the GO bit or the ST2 GO ENABLE bit is set.
 Cleared under program control.
 Also cleared at the "1"-going transition of the GO bit unless the ST2 GO ENABLE bit has previously been set.
 Must be cleared after servicing an ST2 interrupt to enable further interrupts.
 When cleared, any pending ST2 interrupt request will be cancelled.
 If enabled interrupts are requested at the same time by bits 07 and 15, bit 07 has the higher priority.
-14 INT 2 (INTERRUPT ON ST2) Read/Write Set and cleared under program control.
+14 INT 2 (INTERR UPT ON ST2) Read/W rite Set and cleared under program control.
 When set, the assertion of ST2 Flag will cause an interrupt.
 If set while ST2 Flag is set, an interrupt is initiated.
 When cleared, any pending ST2 interrupt request will be cancelled.
-13 ST2 GO ENABLE Read/Write Set and cleared under program control.
+13 ST2 GO ENABLE Read/W rite Set and cleared under program control.
 Also cleared at the "1"-going transition of the GO bit.
-When set, the assertion of ST2 Flag will set the GO bit and clear the ST2 GO ENABLE bit.
-12 FOR (FLAG OVERRUN) Read/Write Set when an overflow occurs and the Overflow Flag is still set from a previous occurrence, or when ST2 fires and the ST2 Flag is already set.
+When set, the assertion of ST2 Fl will set the GO bit and clear t ST2 GO ENABLE bit.
+12 FOR (FLAG OVERRUN) Read/W rite Set when an Overflow occurs and the Overflow Flag is still set from a previous occurrence, or when ST2 fires and the ST2 Flag is already set.
 Cleared under program control and at the "1"-going transition of the GO bit.
-This bit provides the programmer with an indication that the hardware is being asked to operate at a speed higher than is compatible with the software.
-11 DIO (DISABLE INTERNAL OSCILLATOR) Set and cleared under program control.
+This bit provides the programmer with an indication that the hardware is being asked to operate at a speed higher than is compatible with the Software.
+11 DIO (DISABLE INTERNAL OSCILLATOR) Read/W rite Set and cleared under program control.
 For maintenance purposes, this bit inhibits the internal crystal oscillator from incrementing the clock counter.
 Used in conjunction with bit 10 below.
-10 MAINT OSC Set under program control.
-Clear- For maintenance purposes, setting Write Only ing is not required.
-Always read as a "0." this bit high simulates one cycle of the internal 10 MHz crystal oscillator used to increment the clock counter.
+10 MAINT OSC Write Only Set under program control.
+Clearing is not required.
+Always read as a "0."
+For maintenance purposes, setting this bit high simulates one cycle of the internal 10 MHz crystal oscillator used to increment the clock counter.
 9 MAINT ST2 Write Only Set under program control.
 Clearing is not required.
 Always read as a "0."
 Setting this bit simulates the firing of Schmitt Trigger 2.
 All functions initiated by ST2 can be exercised under program control by using this bit.

-Table 3-1 KWV11-A CSR Bit Definitions (Cont)
+Table 3-1 KWV1 1-A CSR Bit Definitions (Cont)